gdbroman/broman.blog/_posts/2020-03-22-vulnerable-marketing.md

 By the way, the first bio is obviously fictional whereas the second one is from Altucher's blog.

-So.
-When writing your bio, do not just list your accomplishments.
+The lesson here is that when you're writing your bio, don't just list your accomplishments.
 It's superficial and unrelatable.

-Instead, tell your personal story whilst focusing on your failures and how you overcame them.
+Instead, tell your personal story whilst focusing on how you overcame your struggles.

 Now, of course there should be a balance.
 You can't completely ignore your accomplishments or else you run the risk of loosing credibility.

-## Bleeding is surprisingly liberating
+## Bleeding is Surprisingly Liberating

-By following Ernest Hemingways philosophy that "There is nothing to writing.
-All you do is sit down at a typewriter and bleed" you'll notice that, whilst initially painful, it's a form of self realization.
+In accordance with Ernest Hemingway's quote, _"There is nothing to writing.
+All you do is sit down at a typewriter and bleed"_, you'll notice that, whilst initially painful, it's a form of self realization.

 You learn to come to terms with who you really are.
 To not be afraid of opening yourself up.

-And when you're not anymore imprisoned by other's judgement it will come to serve as a form of liberation.
+And when you're not anymore imprisoned by other's judgement it can come to serve as a form of liberation.